top of page

 Ephesians 5:33 is often translated with words such as 'see that the wife reveres', or 'let the wife fear', 'the wife is to respect', 'a wife must', or 'a wife should'.
 These all appear to be commands telling the wife how to behave.
 Let's look a little closer at a few examples of how you might read them:

-'each adult should read to their child, that each child will read.'
+• 'each adult should read to their child, so that each child will read.'

 Is it a command that you should become more fit?
 Is it a command that you should feel better?
 Is it a command that each child read?
 No. These are the logical conclusions of the first half of the sentences.

-The Eggerichs book, Love and Respect, promotes some ideas that have been used to silence women and allow a husband to consider only his own needs.
+The Eggerich book, Love and Respect, promotes some ideas that have been used to silence women and allow a husband to consider only his own needs.
 This book reinforces gender stereotypes and has influenced much of the Western Church in promoting a marriage power hierarchy that has hurt women and misrepresented the message of the Bible.
+Many people have trouble differentiating between love and respect.
+Quite often, feeling respected leads to feeling loved.
+If a husband says he loves his wife, yet is inconsiderate, or does not respect her time or opinions, there is a good chance she will feel both disrespected and unloved.

 May God bless you in becoming more like Christ.